multiword/multiword.github.io/mwe2026/index.md

 ### <a name="contact"> Contact </a>

-For any inquiries regarding the workshop, please send an email to the Organizing Committee at [XXXX](mailto:XXXX).
+For any inquiries regarding the workshop, please send an email to the Organizing Committee at [mwe2026workshop@gmail.com](mailto:mwe2026workshop@gmail.com).

 Please register to [SIGLEX](../organization/members) and check the "MWE Section" box to be registered to our [mailing list](../mailinglist).